yuin/thistle/README.rst

     monitors processes whether the number of processes is outside the required threshold ranges.

 CommandOutputVarMonitor
-    runs a given command and monitors its output whether value is output the required ranges.
+    runs a given command and monitors its output whether value is outside the required ranges.

 LogMonitor
     checks a given log file to match regular expressions.